MD-PhD Program in Medicine and Medical Sciences

 Course No. 81-901– "Research methods and principles of the use of scientific equipment and technology" – one year, 3 credits.

-Students working with laboratory animals are required to take a crash course, "Using animals in experiments," before starting their work in the laboratory: course No. 81-899.
+Students working with laboratory animals are required to take a course, "Using animals in experiments," before starting their work in the laboratory: course No. 81-899.

 Students are also required to attend the “faculty colloquium" (lectures on research), course No. 81-898.